 De'Anthony Thomas 2011-2013 (3 yrs)

 The Black Mamba.
-91-yard punt return TD in the 2011 Rose Bowl.
+91-yard rushing TD in the 2012 Rose Bowl.
 Not a traditional running back but he touched the ball everywhere and changed games in ways the stat sheet could not capture.
 The fastest player in Oregon history.

 4